studerluk/FastCOMICS/README.md

-# Fast ComICS
+# FastCOMICS

-Fast Comprehensive Image Clustering by Similarity (Fast ComICS) is a method to determine which images are similar to one another and combining them into a cluster.
+Fast COMprehensive Image Clustering by Similarity (FastCOMICS) is a method to determine which images are similar to one another and combining them into a cluster.